TaylorW43/big_data_management/project2/README.md

 ## Input Parameters
 The Java program should accept the HDFS file location containing the initial K centroids as a parameter.
 This is the file, which will be broadcasted to all mappers in the 1st round.
 K can be any value within the range of [10...100]

+# Problem 4 (Distance-Based Outlier Detection Clustering)
+Outliers are objects in the data that do not conform to the common behavior of the other objects.
+There are many definitions for outliers.
+One common definition is “distance-based outliers”.
+In this definition (see the figure below), you are given two parameters, radius r and threshold k, and a point p is said to be outlier iff: “Within a circle around p (p is the center) of radius r, less than k neighbors are found”.
+And point p is said to be inlier (Not outlier) iff: “Within a circle around p (p is the center) of radius r, more than or equal to k neighbors are found”